Particle beam: Particle therapy

 Energetic particle beams consisting of protons, neutrons, or positive ions (also called particle microbeams) may also be used for cancer treatment in particle therapy.

+Linear accelerators use electron beam at near speed of light to treat deep cancers in patients.
+A tungsten/molybdenum target can be moved into the beam to create x-rays to treat surface cancers.

-Astrophysics
+Astrophysics and space physics

 Many phenomena in astrophysics are attributed to particle beams of various kinds.
 Solar Type III radio bursts, the most common impulsive radio signatures from the Sun, are used by scientists as a tool to better understand solar accelerated electron beams.
+Additionally, particle beams cause instabilities when interacting with plasma, which may lead to conditions causing electrostatic solitary waves.

 Military

 The U.S. Advanced Research Projects Agency started work on particle beam weapons in 1958.
 The general idea of such weaponry is to hit a target object with a stream of accelerated particles with high kinetic energy, which is then transferred to the atoms, or molecules, of the target.
 The power needed to project a high-powered beam of this kind surpasses the production capabilities of any standard battlefield powerplant, thus such weapons are not anticipated to be produced in the foreseeable future.